Ultimate NEET-PG Exam Study Material

 A hydrocele may develop before birth.
 Usually, the testicles of a developing newborn fall into the scrotum from the area of the stomach.
 Each testicle has a sac that allows fluid to surround the testicles.
 Each sac usually shuts, allowing the fluid inside to be absorbed.

-After the sac closes, the fluid can occasionally remain inside and this condition is known as noncommunicating hydrocele.
+After the sac closes, the fluid can occasionally remain inside, a condition known as a noncommunicating hydrocele.
 By the age of 1 or 2, the fluid is often absorbed.
-Sometimes the sac is left open and it is known as a communicative hydrocele The sac may expand or contract or fluid may leak back into the stomach region.
+Sometimes, the sac is left open, a condition known as a communicative hydrocele.
+The sac may expand or contract or fluid may leak back into the stomach region.
 Inguinal hernia and communicating hydroceles are frequently associated.

-An injury may cause a hydrocele to develop.
-Or it could develop as a result of an inflammation-related scrotal edema.
+An injury may cause a hydrocele to develop, or it could develop as a result of inflammation-related scrotal edema.
 An infection in the testicle or the tiny, coil-like tube at the back of each testicle may result in inflammation.

 One or both testicles may swell painlessly, which is frequently the only symptom of a hydrocele.